-In Kentucky, you may use either the Kentucky state exemptions, or the federal bankruptcy exemptions.
-(To learn about the federal exemptions, see The Federal Bankruptcy Exemptions.).
+In Kentucky, you may use either the Kentucky state exemptions or the federal bankruptcy exemptions.
 You cannot mix and match from each list.
-If you choose to use the Kentucky state exemptions, you may also use any applicable amounts in the federal nonbankruptcy exemptions.
+If you choose to the Kentucky state exemptions, you can also use any applicable amounts in the federal nonbankruptcy exemptions.

 When you file for Chapter 7 or Chapter 13 bankruptcy, you must complete a bankruptcy petition, a number of schedules containing detailed information about your finances, and several other forms, including a lengthy form known as the “means test” (for Chapter 7) and a similar form for Chapter 13.

 The forms include instructions that are relatively easy to follow.
 Keep in mind, however, that the forms don't explain what will happen in the bankruptcy case.
 You'll need to be sure that you understand the law before filing your matter.